-As anxious as all of us are for spring to begin, we also need to remember that means the height of tree pollen season is not that far off.
+As anxious as all of us are for spring to begin, we also need to remember that the height of tree pollen season is not that far off.
 Trees generally begin to pollinate anywhere from January through April each year, depending on the severity or mildness of the winter.
-Usually, the pollen levels start out low, but gradually increase as more and more trees begin to have their sap rising and vegetation leafing out.
+Usually, the pollen levels start out low, but gradually increase as more and more trees begin to have rising sap and vegetation leafing out.

 Many different types of trees can produce allergy-inducing pollen, including:

 As spring moves on and our outdoor environment gets greener, grass pollen levels also begin to rise.
 If you or your child are sensitive to both tree pollen and grass pollen, allergy symptoms may really begin to spiral out of control.
 In addition, outdoor molds emerge from their wintertime dormant state as soon as things begin to thaw, meaning that by late spring you could have a three factors working against you.

 1. Know the pollen and mold counts!
 If you track when pollen and mold spore levels are highest, you will know when you or your child should stay indoors and when it is safer to be outside enjoying the welcome spring weather.
 Plan outdoor activities for when pollen counts are lowest, usually early mornings.
 Avoid scheduling activities on hot, windy days.
 More information on this topic can be found here: Do You Know Your Pollen Count?